-Shibley has served as dean of the University at Buffalo's School of Architecture and Planning since 2011, guiding the school to a top position in research generation among the nation’s schools of architecture and planning.
+Shibley served as dean of the University at Buffalo's School of Architecture and Planning from 2011 to 2023, guiding the school to a top position in research generation among the nation’s schools of architecture and planning.
 His tenure with UB dates back to 1982, when he was recruited as a full professor and chair of the Department of Architecture.
 He continues to hold professorships in both architecture and urban planning and was advanced to the rank of State University of New York Distinguished Professor in 2021.

 In 1990, Shibley founded The Urban Design Project (UDP), a university center for the study and critical practice of urban design.
 Under his leadership, the center developed an international award-winning ensemble of plans for the City of Buffalo’s downtown, waterfront and Olmsted park system, and its city-wide comprehensive plan.
 Rooted in conversations with 6,000 city residents, the work has laid the foundation for Buffalo’s current renaissance, spurring new investment and elevating public expectations for design and planning.